tywalch/electrodb/README.md

 ### Batch Write Put Records
 Provide all *required* Attributes as defined in the model to create records as an _array_ to `.put()`. **ElectroDB** will enforce any defined validations, defaults, casting, and field aliasing.
 Another convenience ElectroDB provides, is accepting BatchWrite arrays _larger_ than the 25 record limit.
 This is achieved making multiple, "parallel", requests to DynamoDB for batches of 25 records at a time.
 A failure with any of these requests will cause the query to throw, so be mindful of your table's configured throughput.

-> Note: Performing a Batch Put will return an array of "unprocessed" records.
+> _NOTE: Performing a Batch Put will return an array of "unprocessed" records.
 An empty array signifies all records returned were processed.
-If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](#query-options).
+If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](#query-options)._
 > Additionally, when performing a BatchWrite the `.params()` method will return an _array_ of parameters, rather than just the parameters for one docClient query.
 This is because ElectroDB BatchWrite queries larger than the docClient's limit of 25 records.

 If the number of records you are requesting is above the BatchWrite threshold of 25 records, ElectroDB will make multiple requests to DynamoDB and return the results in a single array.
 By default, ElectroDB will make these requests in series, one after another.
 If you are confident your table can handle the throughput, you can use the [Query Option](#query-options) `concurrent`.
 This value can be set to any number greater than zero, and will execute that number of requests simultaneously.